 Next, we tuck into white shark’s meat, another specialty at the stall.
 This dish is also served cold.
 The flesh is soft and fresh, with no unpleasant fishy stench.

 The shark meat is unseasoned.
-For extra flavors you can dip into the two sauces (can be used for the pork trotters, too) — sour chili sauce and plum sweet sauce with crushed peanuts — that are served alongside.
-The latter, a sweet and sour concoction, is my favorite.
+For extra flavours you can dip into the two sauces (can be used for the pork trotters, too) – sour chilli sauce and plum sweet sauce with crushed peanuts – that are served alongside.
+The latter, a sweet and sour concoction, is my favourite.

 If you like shark meat, here’s another place that sells it in the form of fried fritters.